A way to take off work, recharge, and come back ready to kill it? Yes, please!

 Seems as though more companies realize that working full-time at full speed for years on end is a recipe for burnout.
 Sure, you’ve got that annual vacation, but most people coming back from their week in the sun complain that they need a vacation to recover from the return.

 Still, time off is highly valued and does provide rejuvenation.
 So, why aren't sabbaticals a more frequent practice in private business?
 Let’s take a look.

 What exactly is a sabbatical?

-Usually offered by larger companies as part of a benefits package, long-term employees can go on these periods of leave at regular intervals over the years.
+Now, sabbaticals are offered by larger companies as part of a benefits package.
+Long-term employees can go on these periods of leave at regular intervals over the years.
 Sabbaticals vary in length, from four weeks to a year or more.
 Shorter sabbaticals are typically paid, but they’re a benefit separate from paid vacation or accumulated personal days.

 Are sabbaticals really beneficial?

 The short answer is an emphatic yes, sabbaticals are beneficial to employee and employer alike.

 But they’re still rarely used, which doesn’t make sense to human resource experts.
 "The strategic use of sabbaticals can greatly enhance an organization's competitiveness," says Maurice Mazerolle, a professor in Human Resources at Ryerson University's Ted Rogers School of Management.
 "I think they are making a serious mistake if they don't see the benefit."